tgormly/datafun-06-projects/README.md

 ## Task3.ipynb

 In this notebook, we will analyze data from 22-23_games.csv, a free public dataset containing information about the games scheduled for the 2022-2023 season of the National Hockey League (NHL).
 This dataset is made available by www.hockey-reference.com

+## BonusTask.ipynb

+In this notebook, we will analyze text from an article published on nhl.com using the wordcloud Python library.